SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 #### 1.2.13.1 Exposing Endpoints

-Since endpoints may contain sensitive information, by default only Health and Info are exposed.
+Since endpoints may contain sensitive information, only Health and Info are exposed by default.
 To change which endpoints are exposed, use the `include` and `exclude` properties:

 |Property|Default|
 |---|---|